nus-cs2103-AY2324S2/ip/docs/README.md

 </picture>

-Belle is a friendly chatbot that helps you to keep track of you many tasks.
+Belle is a friendly chatbot that helps you to keep track of your many tasks.

 ## 1) Adding Deadline Tasks : `deadline`